-I watch these great true Detective shows on Justice TV network cause they are ‘real life’, not pretend, and they tell stories of crimes committed by these perverted, vile, monster types who prey on others, the whole gamut of society is represented.
+I watch these great true Detective shows on Justice TV network cause they are ‘real life’, not pretend.
+Generally they share crimes committed by these perverted, vile, monster types who prey on others, the whole gamut of society is represented.
 What a creepy, disturbing life I’d be forced to live if the defendants were sinister, deranged older criminal types who were morally lost and not remorseful or willing to be forgiven!
 I don’t know that I could live with that?

 The lives some victims must have is unimaginable.
 One of my good friends was raped, & she and her 2 kids almost murdered!
 The offender is still in prison and up for parole soon!
 It was such a huge trauma for all three, they can’t even look the offender in the eye!
 My friend has to return to the prison and testify again in 2 weeks.
 I always count my blessings and know how lucky I am to come away from Marc’s case unafraid for my sanity & safety.

 What I went thru is still unbearable …. if not for the justice Marc got, the support I constantly receive and my blog (Marc’s legacy).
 I would not be able to carry on with joy if God had not taken my focus away from Marc and I as the sole ones in pain.
 He needed me to look for His hand as I dealt with the defendants.
 I moved past the point where the case was just about Marc, or my feelings.
 The case was about a whole bunch of people.
 Even the city of Portland and beyond.

 This is the way I have to live with the painful tragedy.
 It’s the main way we have all to see the world.
 See the good in the life He’s given us!
 Ask for divine help if you’re stuck.
 Understand the world doesn’t revolve around us.
 He has a big plan for us, no matter how hard our circumstances are!